 Another such initiative by the government that aims at providing affordable health insurance to PwDs is the Swavalamban Health Insurance Scheme.
 The plan offers a single premium across all age groups and it can be availed by any person with disability whose annual family income is less than Rs 3,00,00.

 Currently in the insurance market, disabled persons who are not under the high risk category can prove the degree of their medical condition and buy insurance plans that suit their requirements.
-However, the health insurance scenario is likely to improve in the coming days and more plans will be available for even the high risk categories of PwDs.
+However, the is likely to improve in the coming days and more plans will be available for even the high risk categories of PwDs.

 GST rate of 18% applicable for all financial services effective July 1, 2017.